 I didn’t row in high school.
 There isn’t a competitive juniors program in Northeast Wisconsin, but my parents, who met rowing at Wisco, nudged me into considering doing crew in college.

 I immediately knew I found my people when I walked into Wisconsin’s Porter Boathouse for the first time.
-Here were some apologetically tall women who were buff and laughed a lot.
+Here were some unapologetically tall women who were buff and laughed a lot.
 Seemed like an ok crowd to kick it with.

 Here’s a pic of how that turned out for me (I’m wearing the cat shirt).
 Squad goals achieved.